 Southern Health leading global study into the psychological impact of Coronavirus

-Researchers from Southern Health NHS Foundation Trust are leading a collaboration group in a global study into the psychological impact of the Coronavirus pandemic and lockdown.
+Following a highly successful first phase which saw over 41,000 participants, researchers from Southern Health NHS Foundation Trust and their collaboration group are launching the second phase of their global study into the psychological impact of the Coronavirus pandemic and lockdown.

 Prof Shanaya Rathod, Consultant Psychiatrist & Director of Research at Southern Health said: